christensenacademy/christensen-academy/modules/css-layouts/challenges/absolute-positioning-layout-challenge.md

 As the browser window resizes:

 * The container stays centered and does not change width.
 Its width is 800px.
-* The container adapts to the height of its children, and so does the main div.
+* The container and the column both adjust their heights automatically to match the heights of their children.
-* The column has a fixed height.
-* The bottom element stays fixed to the bottom of the browser window even when scrolling.

 ##Friendly Advice
 Pay close attention to the parent-child structure of the HTML elements.
 I've created it for you in this challenge, but eventually you'll need to be able to do this on your own.
 Is there another way the HTML could have been structured to achieve the same result?
 Is the main element even necessary?